Leverhulme Trust Early Career Fellowships

 Statement of Eligibility: Explain briefly how you meet the eligibitiity criteria for the scheme.

-Host Subject: State which Subject within SPS you wish to be hosted within.
+Host Subject: State which SPS Subject you wish to be hosted within.

 Proposed Mentor: Name your mentor within the host Subject.